YoYoGames/GMEXT-FMOD/README.md

 ## Requirements

 In order to use this extension you will require to [download the FMOD SDK v2.02](https://www.fmod.com/download) and install it on your local machine.

+> [!IMPORTANT]
+> You will need setup to FMOD extension asset in the IDE, by double clicking it and fill in the [Extension Options](https://manual.gamemaker.io/monthly/en/The_Asset_Editors/Extensions.htm).
+> Check the [Getting Started](https://github.com/YoYoGames/GMEXT-FMOD/wiki/GettingStarted) for detailed information.

 If you are compiling this extension locally you will need to place the SDKs inside `source/fmod_sdk/` following the given folder structure:

 * Windows: `FMOD Studio API Windows/`